About the Artist

-I am an artist guild member of the Silvermine Arts Center in New Canaan, CT, and a member of the Ridgefield Guild of Artists in Connecticut, Surface Design Association (international organization of fiber artists), Katonah Museum Artists Association, and the Westport Artists Collective.
+I am an artist guild member of the Silvermine Arts Center in New Canaan, CT, and a member of the Ridgefield Guild of Artists in Connecticut, Surface Design Association (international organization of fiber artists), Katonah Museum Artists Association, and the Artists Collective of Westport.
 In 2014 I was juried into the National Association of Women Artists.
 I have also curated four art exhibitions: "Continuum: Gender Identities," in 2011; and "The Women," in 2013; "By A Thread," in 2016; and "UnBOUND," in 2017-2018.